juncancode/healthPanel/README.md

 # healthPanel
-Tutorial from the great Brad Traversy
+Tutorial from the great Brad Traversy, originally created by Brad Traversy through his YouTube Video

-Originally created by Brad Traversy through his YouTube Video
+Images are copyrighted and not being used for a commerical purpose.